Are you ready for a challenge?

-The Minnesota 4-H Horse Training Program challenges you to train your untrained horse, following a six-step process.
+Horse training challenges you to train your untrained horse, following a six-step process.
 Each step builds on the previous one.
 As you work through them, you will not only learn to train horses, you will develop skills you will use throughout your life.
-Passing step 6 will prove that you have the patience, ambition, and persistence to meet a challenging goal.
+Passing step six will prove that you have the patience, ambition, and persistence to meet a challenging goal.

 What you'll learn to do

 - Train a horse to the best of your ability.

 - Follow a step-by-step training process to develop your abilities and your horse's.

 - Use proper safety techniques when working with your horse.

 - Identify various types of training equipment and how to properly use and care for them.

 - Develop the proper attitude and understanding needed to train horses